Waste pollution is one of the broadest social and environmental issues.

 For example, you could measure pollution in the ocean by quantity of debris, or, you could measure pollution in the ocean by the level or extent of harmful impact a particular type of waste has.

 With a specific type of waste, sub types of that waste could be more responsible for pollution than others.
-One example of this is plastic, where certain types of plastic may be more problematic and harmful than others in different ways.

 A few examples of pollution by waste type and location: